Wright Family Genealogy

 Back in 1962 or 1963 Nicko's grandparents uprooted the family from the West Midlands in England and emigrated to Wellington, New Zealand with the intention of staying for a couple of years.

 The first stop was 5 Cornwall Street in Lower Hutt.
-The second was Birchville, just north of Upper Hutt, where they still live.
+The second stop was Birchville, just north of Upper Hutt, and the third stop was Brown Owl, just down the road from Birchville where they still live.

 Their children attended Te Marua/Brown Owl School followed by Maidstone Intermediate, Upper Hutt College and various tertiary institutions in the lower North Island.
 The family remains based in the lower North Island of New Zealand.